MBadriNarayanan/OpenCV/README.md

 # OpenCV
 Course offered by Udemy.
-Created and taught by Jose Portilla
+Created and taught by Jose Portilla.